Exporting to South Africa - Market OverviewSouth Africa - Market Overview

-- South Africa is a country of 55 million people, enjoying relative macroeconomic stability and a largely pro-business environment.
+A country of 58 million people, South Africa enjoys relative macroeconomic stability and a largely pro-business environment.

-- South Africa is the most advanced diversified and productive economy in Africa.
-However, its actual growth does not match that of other African economies.
+- South Africa is the most advanced, diversified, and productive economy in Africa.
+However, its economic growth does not match that of other African economies.

-- In 2016, its gross domestic product (GDP) grew by 0.5% to an estimated $ 736.3 billion (based on purchasing power parity – ppp, or $350 billion in the more widely used standard GDP definition).
+- In 2018, the gross domestic product (GDP) grew by 0.8% to an estimated $808 billion (based on purchasing power parity – ppp, or $336 billion in the more widely used standard GDP definition).
 The mature nature of the South African economy is reflected in the mix of economic sectors:

-- The tourism sector has experienced above global average growth, capitalizing on South Africa's natural beauty, wildlife reserves and good infrastructure.
-The sector is a major foreign exchange earner, along with minerals, agricultural products and some niche, high-tech sectors.
+- The tourism sector in 2018 experienced 11% growth, well above the global average of 8%, by capitalizing on South Africa's natural beauty, wildlife reserves, and good infrastructure.
+The sector is a major foreign exchange earner, along with minerals, agricultural products, and some niche manufacturing and high-tech sectors.

-- The country's urban areas boast well-developed infrastructure, comparable to OECD standards.
-Its growing service sector is a major employer, and the private, corporate side of the economy is well-managed, although facing slow productivity gains.
-The banking and financial services sector is stable and weathered the 2008 financial crisis well.
+- Some parts of the country's urban areas boast well-developed infrastructure, comparable to OECD standards, but rapid urbanization has led to glaring contrasts.
+Its growing services sector is a major employer, and the private, or corporate, side of the economy has been traditionally well-managed, although it faces low productivity gains.
+The banking and financial services sector is stable and weathered the 2008 financial crisis well, but the auditing sector has suffered reputational damage since 2017 due to deficient reporting and accusations of collusion to cover up corruption and mismanagement.
 The Johannesburg Stock Exchange (JSE) ranks among the top emerging market exchanges in the world.

-- South Africa is well integrated into the regional economic infrastructure as formalized by membership in the Southern African Development Community (SADC).
-In addition, the Southern African Customs Union (SACU) agreement with Botswana, Namibia, Lesotho and Swaziland facilitates commercial exchanges.
-South Africa is a member of the World Trade Organization (WTO), the G20, and BRICS (Brazil, Russia, India, China and South Africa).
+- South Africa is well integrated into regional economic infrastructure as formalized by membership in the Southern African Development Community (SADC).
+In addition, the Southern African Customs Union (SACU) agreement with Botswana, Namibia, Lesotho, and Swaziland facilitates commercial exchanges.
+South Africa is a member of the World Trade Organization (WTO), the G20, and BRICS (Brazil, Russia, India, China, and South Africa).

-- The African Growth and Opportunity Act (AGOA), renewed for a final 10-year period in 2016, provides duty-free access to the U.S. market for most sub-Saharan African countries, including South Africa.
-The United States and South Africa signed a new Trade and Investment Framework Agreement (TIFA) in 2012.
-The United States and SACU concluded a Trade, Investment and Development Cooperation Agreement (TIDCA) in 2008.
+- The African Growth and Opportunity Act (AGOA), renewed for a final 10-year period in 2016, provides duty-free access to the U.S. market for most Sub-Saharan African countries, including South Africa.
+The United States and South Africa signed a Trade and Investment Framework Agreement (TIFA) in 2012.
+The United States and SACU concluded a Trade, Investment, and Development Cooperation Agreement (TIDCA) in 2008.

-- The United States is a critical trading and technology partner for South Africa and ranks annually as South Africa’s third-largest partner in two-way trade by value.
-While Europe and Japan have well-established trade links with South Africa, trade with China, also in financial services, is progressing fast.
+- The United States is a critical trading and technology partner for South Africa and ranks annually as South Africa’s third-largest bilateral partner in two-way trade by value.
+While Europe and Japan have well-established trade links with South Africa, trade with China, also in financial services, is growing fast.

 - Five reasons why U.S. companies should consider exporting to South Africa:

-- The business management environment (legal, publicity, marketing, accounting, forensics, process outsourcing, etc.) is arguably the best in Africa.
+The business management environment (legal, publicity, marketing, forensics, process outsourcing, etc.) is arguably the best in Africa.

-- South Africa is a business incubator for NTM ideas; as the middle class in Africa grows, business models launched in and from South Africa will find easier acceptance in other sub-Saharan Africa markets.
+South Africa is a business incubator for new-to-market (NTM) ideas; as the middle class in Africa grows, business models launched in and from South Africa will find easier acceptance in other Sub-Saharan Africa markets.